 In recent years we’ve also seen predictive analytics take on a bigger role in back office functions and HR.
 In these areas it’s now particularly popular for things like predicting employee turnover and retention.
 Organizations also use it to predict regulatory compliance breaches, fraud and future capability requirements.

 Predictive analytics is just statistical analysis aided by computers.
 We’ve been doing it for years and years in many areas.
-Sow it’s cheaper and more effective and entering more areas of the world of work.
+So it’s cheaper and more effective and entering more areas of the workplace.

 There’s not too much to say about it really.
 It’s neither good nor bad, it’s just what it is.
 Provided that we use learned insights in a good way it will help us, if we don’t it won’t.